 The alternative approach, known as the end-to-end paradigm, makes use of a single deep neural-network architecture used to encapsulate all the sub-components of speech recognition as a single process.
 In this end-to-end paradigm, latent variables of sub-components are subsumed by the neural network sub-architectures and the associated parameters.
 The end-to-end paradigm gains of a simplified ASR-development process again are traded for higher internal model complexity and more computational resources needed to train the end-to-end models.

-This research focuses on taking advantage of end-to-end model ASR development gains for new and low-resource languages.
-Using a specialised light weight convolution-like neural network called the deep scattering network (DSN) to replace the input layer of the end-to-end model, our objective was to measure the performance of the end-to-end model using these augmented speech features while checking to see if the lightweight, wavelet-based architecture added any new features that are beneficial for low resource Speech recognition.
+This research focuses on taking advantage of the end-to-end model ASR development gains for new and low-resource languages.
+Using a specialised light weight convolution-like neural network called the deep scattering network (DSN) to replace the input layer of the end-to-end model, our objective was to measure the performance of the end-to-end model using these augmented speech features while checking to see if the light-weight, wavelet-based architecture added any new features that are beneficial for low resource Speech recognition.

 The results showed that it is possible to use this compact strategy as an alternative for speech features required for speech pattern recognition by deploying deep scattering network features with higher dimensional vectors when compared to traditional speech features.
 With \acrlong{wer}s of 26.8\% and 76.7\% for \acrshort{svcsr} and \acrshort{lvcsr} respective tasks.
 The \acrshort{asr} system metrics fell few \acrshort{wer} points short of the respective baselines.
 In addition, training times tended to be longer when compared to the respective baselines.